 (i) Investment Experience.
 The Purchaser is a sophisticated investor with knowledge and experience in financial and business matters such that the Purchaser is capable of evaluating the merits and risks of the investment in the Securities.
 The Purchaser is able to bear the economic risks of an investment in the Securities.
-In making its decision to invest in the Company, the Purchaser is not relying upon, and has not relied upon, any statement, representation or warranty made by any Person, except for the statements, representations and warranties contained in this Agreement.
+The Purchaser has carefully reviewed all documents relating to the transactions contemplated by this Agreement and has been provided with all other materials that it considers relevant to the transactions contemplated by this Agreement, has had a full opportunity to ask questions of and receive answers from the Company or any person acting on behalf of the Company concerning the terms and conditions of transactions contemplated by this Agreement.
+In making its decision to invest in the Company, the Purchaser is not relying upon, and has not relied upon, any statement, representation or warranty made by any person, except for the statements, representations and warranties contained in this Agreement.